extemporelang/extemporelang.github.io/_docs/guides/making-an-instrument.md

 Back to the task at hand, we need to construct the note and effects kernels for our hammond organ instrument.
-Once we have those, `make-instrument` and `_play_note` allow us to play the organ like a soft synth, which is the goal we've been pursuing since the beginning.
+Once we have those, `make-instrument` and `xtm_play_note` allow us to play the organ like a soft synth, which is the goal we've been pursuing since the beginning.

 The 'template' for the note kernel and effects kernel is something like this